We’ve all heard it before “Mandarin is the most spoken language in the world”, but should millennials be worried about learning it?

 If you learn Mandarin, you also gain access to a whole new world of Chinese online spaces.
 Due to government restrictions, the online space in China looks a lot different than the rest of the world.

-The Chinese internet is full of its own unique multimedia platforms and other content virtually unknown to the rest of the world.
+The Chinese internet is full of unique multimedia platforms and other content virtually unknown to the rest of the world.
 China even has its own versions of Youtube called Youku and Tudou.